 Do you remember the Seinfeld episode when Jerry tries to pick up his rental car, only to find out that the company has “taken the reservations” but hasn’t “held” the reservation?
 That happens in real life, and it can sometimes happen with hotels.
 Popular hotels overbook all of the time, with the assumption that some people won’t show up, and others will cancel at the last minute.
 When that happens, the hotel doesn’t miss out on revenue from the unbooked room.
 But that doesn’t always happen, and sometimes you’ll find yourself at a hotel where the room you reserved isn’t available for you.
 Or, in some cases, the hotel accidently books too many people who reserved a specific type of room (such as one king bed, when they only have two doubles available).

-I’ve had this situation happen several times.
+I’ve had this situation happen several times with family hotels.
 Once, I received a junior suite when my regular room wasn’t available.
 Another time, my two-bed room wasn’t available, so we received a room with one king bed.
 In that case, we received a lower room rate, a better view, and a complimentary buffet breakfast.
 What should you do if you find yourself in this situation?
 Here are some tips:

 Understand why the overbooking has happened.
 Sometimes, especially after a recent storm, the hotel may have some damaged rooms.
 Definitely be understanding and compassionate if that is the case because the hotel is dealing with a difficult situation.